‘General Hospital’ Spoilers: Sonny Rages At Jax Over Kidney Lie

 General Hospital spoilers say Sonny will feel vindicated after Jax tells the truth that Nelle coming into their lives is all on him.
 Sonny may also assume that Jax’s lies coming out will magically repair his marriage to Carly but that doesn’t seem likely.
 Jax’s guiltiness doesn’t erase what Sonny did or the repeated lies he told Carly.
 Sonny won’t see it that way but Carly will.

-General Hospital spoilers predict Sonny as a new love interest coming his way, so it seems 100% that CarSon are done (at least for now).
+General Hospital spoilers predict Sonny as a new love interest coming his way, so it seems 100 percent that CarSon are done (at least for now).
 Jax also owes a visit to Nelle and General Hospital spoilers promise he’ll go see the kidney donor and apologize for his role in ruining her life and sending her on this revenge scheme that brought her to Port Chuck to wreck lives.

 Jax finally telling the truth will help things begin to heal but Sonny will still be furious.
 Perhaps the mobster will feel better the following week when Nelle finally confesses that she and Sonny never had sex according to the latest General Hospital spoilers.